South Downs Light Railway

-2020 was the railway's 20th year of operating in its current location and they hoped to host a 20th Gala Weekend which would have most likely host visiting engines plus special attractions.
-The railway announced that the gala weekend would happen in August, however it was impacted by the COVID pandemic.
-The railway has developed a lot since they first opened including a new expansion, new engine shed, new workshop plus a new station (Hardham Halt).
+2020 was the railway's 20th year of operating in its current location and they hoped to host a 20th Gala Weekend which would have hosted visiting engines plus special attractions.
+The railway announced that the gala weekend would happen in August, however it was cancelled by the COVID pandemic.

 In 2025 the railway celebrated its 25th anniversary.
-Hosting an impressive gala to celebrate, featuring all available homefleet locos as long as visitors from the railways history, these being Atlantic ‘John Terrance’, Black 5 ‘Ayrshire Yeomary’ and a Class 35 Hymek.
+Hosting an impressive gala to celebrate, featuring all available Homefleet locos as long as visitors from the railways history, these being: A4 4498 "Sir Nigel Gresley", Atlantic ‘John Terrance’, Black 5 ‘Ayrshire Yeomary’ and a Class 35 Hymek.
+The Gala would run for 5 days throughout August with each day having a different theme.
+It would also feature a cavalcade of every Operational Engine and end with an impressive Lineup Shot.

+The railway has developed a lot since they first opened including a extension, new tunnel, new engine shed, new workshop plus a new station (Hardham Halt), carriage shed expansion and much more!